-The Surprising Items That Are Built to Last: It’s Cheap, but Its Engineering Is Incredible
+The Surprising Items That Are Built to Last: It’s Cheap, Yet Remarkably Well-Made

 1. The Humble Corrugated Cardboard Box